 Preheat the oven to 150C/Fan 130F/Gas 2.
 Place a 25cm/10in dinner plate on a sheet of baking parchment and draw around it.

-Put the egg whites in a large, clean bowl and whisk with an electric whisk until stiff but not dry.
+Put the egg whites in a large, clean bowl and whisk with an electric hand whisk until stiff but not dry.
 They are ready when you can turn the bowl upside down without the eggs sliding out.

-Gradually whisk in the sugar, a tablespoon at a time, whisking for a few seconds between each addition.
+Gradually whisk in the sugar, a tablespoonful at a time, whisking for a few seconds between each addition.
 Adding the sugar slowly helps to build up volume in the meringue and make it stiff and shiny.
 Finally, whisk in the vanilla extract and cornflour until well combined.

 Dab a small amount of the meringue in the corners of a large, sturdy baking tray or sheet.
 Position the baking parchment, drawn side down, on the baking sheet, using the meringue dabs to secure it to the tray.
 You should be able to see the circle through the paper.

 Remove from the oven and leave to cool completely.

 Up to 2 hours before serving, carefully release the meringue from the baking parchment, using a spatula if necessary, and place onto a large serving plate.
 Whip the cream until soft peaks form and spoon into the centre of the meringue.
-Top with the strawberries, raspberries and blueberries, and the gooseberries if using.
+Top with the strawberries, raspberries and blueberries, and the Cape gooseberries if using.
 Cut the passion fruit and scrape the pulp over.